 When clicking Settings, you see the following overview:

-Here you can rename the blueprint, print it or save it as a PDF, export it to either a csv or xlsx file or permanently delete it.
+From here, you can rename the blueprint, print it or save it as a PDF, export the file to either a CSV or Excel or permanently remove it.

 Start generating your assignment.